-Loading activities, which include forklifts, pallet jacks, and moving pallets and materials, will occur within the warehouse and truck cargo area which will contain the noise to within the warehouse and truck cargo area.
-Warehouse doors are assumed to be closed except where a truck is loading.
-Backup beepers would be installed on forklifts which will be operating within the warehouse.
+Loading activities, which include forklifts, pallet jacks, and moving pallets and materials, will occur within the building and truck cargo area which will contain the noise to within the building and truck cargo area.
+Loading doors are assumed to be closed except where a truck is loading.
+Backup beepers would be installed on forklifts which will be operating within the building.